 THE CITY OF TEN THOUSAND BUDDHAS

-I’d heard that a Chinese zen master from San Francisco, Hsuan Hua, and his followers, had bought the old Mendocino State Asylum for the Insane and were transforming it into a Buddhist Monastery.
+I’d heard that a Chinese zen master from San Francisco, Hsuan Hua and his followers, had bought the old Mendocino State Asylum for the Insane and were transforming it into a Buddhist Monastery.

 The misty light cast a spell over me as I wandered through the deserted old asylum.
-I’m fascinated by ancient buildings and long-abandoned sites of intense human activity, which, although desolate and empty, can still harbor subtle, lingering impressions of their former inhabitants,
+I’m fascinated by ancient buildings and long-abandoned sites of intense human activity, which, although desolate and empty, can still harbor subtle lingering impressions of their former inhabitants,

-Built with the sturdy materials and workmanship of an earlier time, everything in the old structure, the high ceilings, yellowing walls and dark wood, was weathered and worn by the passing of a multitude of insane asylum inmates — whose ghostly, tormented souls seemed to float in and out of the corners of my mind like peripheral visions.
+Built with the sturdy materials and workmanship of an earlier time, everything in the old structure, from high ceilings to yellowing walls and dark wood, was weathered and worn by the passing of a multitude of insane asylum inmates — whose ghostly tormented souls seemed to float in and out of the corners of my mind like peripheral visions.

 I quickly settled into the palpable stillness that pervaded the room.
-I noticed that the monks had old pink or blue pastel blankets over their legs or around their shoulders which looked to be holdovers from the insane asylum days.
+I noticed that the monks had old pink or blue pastel blankets over their legs or around their shoulders that looked to be holdovers from the insane asylum days.
 Many of them were nodding and falling asleep.
-I was to learn later that this was the final part of their annual three week retreat during which they rose at 2:30 in the morning after only a few hours of sleep, usually taken sitting up in the full lotus.
-They were encouraged to undertake austere vows such as never to lay down.
+I learned later that this was the final part of their annual three week retreat during which they rose at 2:30 in the morning after only a few hours of sleep, usually taken sitting up in the full lotus.
+They are encouraged to undertake austere vows such as never to lay down.
 A few of them walked from the Mexican boarder to Canada while executing a full prostration with every third step, emulating their master who had crossed all of China in the same manner.

 I’ve heard they’ve spruced up the buildings and grounds considerably since then, including opening a vegetarian restaurant.
 The large campus serves and is supported by the Chinese lay community in San Francisco.
-It’s said there really is ten thousand statues of the Buddha there and many colorful rituals and ceremonies are conducted.
+It’s said there really are ten thousand statues of the Buddha there and many colorful rituals and ceremonies are conducted.